 The unfortunate reality is that when you are first discussing options, it is not surprising to be in complete shock at the cost.
 We know you will do anything for your pet, so when traditional methods fail or it’s not economically feasible to go the traditional route, alternative treatments are sought after.

 If you are at the beginning of your research this might be the first time you have heard of CBD.
 CBD or Cannabidiol is the non-pshyco genic compound found in both the marijuana and the hemp plant.
 This compound has been found to have a ton of proven benefits in humans and dogs including reducing seizures, epilepsy, and yes, shrinking tumors and aiding in the symptoms of various cancers.
-CBD is also available in dog treats, drops, or capsules making it easy and painless to administer.
+CBD is available in dog treats, hemp tincture drops, or capsules, making it easy and painless to administer.